-New to making polymer clay?
-Already given it a go and it didn’t work out how you wanted?
-Either way, we can guide you in the right direction.
+New to making polymer clay jewellery?
+Already given it a go and it didn’t work out how you planned?
+Either way, we can guide you in the right direction towards making clay jewellery that is guaranteed to impress.
 We’ll talk you through the polymer clay tools you’ll need, the right workspace set up and many more polymer clay tips to get you started.
 Find out more below.

 Polymer clay tools and equipment